 ‘Tis the season for spices.
 And it’s ALWAYS the season for cake.
 This looks super yummy.
 FedEx me a piece, please?!

-Having been one of the said guinea pigs at the party, I can attest to the sugary yummy goodness that is this cake.
 “Cake” may not be the appropriate classification for this little piece of heaven.
 I’d classify it more in the “big ol’ sheet of old fashion doughnut” category.
+Regardless, it is fantastic.

 Let’s trade.
 I’ll send you the grasshopper bars that I had for breakfast.
 And you’ll send me a slice (or five) of this.
 Deal?